sportshunt-prod/BE-playportal/docs/architecture.md

 ## Authentication Flow (Login)

-The application uses Auth0 for a secure and robust authentication process.
+The application uses native Django authentication with support for email/password and Google OAuth.

+### Email/Password Login
-1.  **Initiate Login:** The user is redirected from the frontend to the `/login/` endpoint in `coreApi`.
+1.  **User Submission:** The user submits their email and password to the `POST /auth/login/` endpoint.
-2.  **Redirect to Auth0:** The `login_view` redirects the user to the Auth0 login page.
+2.  **Credential Validation:** The backend validates the credentials against the database.
-3.  **User Authentication:** The user authenticates with Auth0 using their credentials (e.g., Google, email/password).
-4.  **Callback to Application:** After successful authentication, Auth0 redirects the user back to the application's callback URL (`/login/handler/`).
-5.  **User Creation/Update:** The `social_django` library handles the callback, creating a new `User` in the database if they don't exist, or updating their information if they do.
-A JWT token is generated for the user.
+3.  **JWT Generation:** Upon successful validation, a JWT token is generated with a 30-day expiration.
+4.  **Token Response:** The JWT token is returned in the response body along with user details.
+5.  **Client Storage:** The frontend stores the token in localStorage or sessionStorage.
-6.  **API Authentication:** For subsequent API requests, the JWT token must be included in the `Authorization` header as a Bearer token.
+6.  **API Authentication:** For subsequent API requests, the JWT token must be included in the `Authorization` header as `Bearer <token>`.

+### Google OAuth Login
+1.  **Google Sign-In:** The user authenticates with Google on the frontend using Google Sign-In.
+2.  **ID Token:** Google returns an ID token to the frontend.
+3.  **Token Verification:** The frontend sends the Google ID token to `POST /auth/google/`.
+4.  **User Creation/Update:** The backend verifies the token with Google and creates or updates the user in the database.
+5.  **JWT Generation:** A JWT token is generated for the authenticated user.
+6.  **Token Response:** The JWT token is returned in the response body along with user details.

 ## Authorization